 Sign-on promotions: Ally’s promotion for opening and funding an account is a nice incentive.
-The broker is offering $50 and three months of free trades (up to $500 in commission credit) if you bring $10,000 to an account.
+The broker is offering $50 if you bring $10,000 to an account.
 The cash bonus portion steps up to $200 with a deposit of $25,000.
-Once the bonus is in the account, you’ll have to hold the bonus and the qualifying deposit (minus any trading losses) in the account for 300 days.
+Once the bonus is in the account, you’ll have to hold it and the qualifying deposit (minus any trading losses) in the account for at least 300 days.

 Ally makes a good choice for active investors, particularly for those who already have an account with Ally and are looking to bundle all their accounts:

-- Volume-based pricing discounts make Ally into one of the cheapest online brokers.
+- The commission structure, especially for options, makes Ally into one of the cheapest online brokers.

 - Integration with Ally makes it convenient to move money from banking accounts to investing accounts.

-- However, investors in mutual funds of ETFs are not very well-served.
+- However, investors in mutual funds are not very well-served.

 Investors who already bank with Bank of America may want to check out Merrill Edge if they’re looking to expand their relationship there.
 Merrill has a great program that rewards customers with ongoing free trades if they maintain certain balances.
 Investors who need more in the way of free trading for ETFs and mutual funds will definitely want to check out Vanguard, Fidelity Investments and Charles Schwab.